oscdoctest/Qi-Docs/docs/Qi_Streams_API.rst

 ``GetStreamsAsync()``
 ----------------

 Returns all streams from the specified namespace or Searches for and returns streams that fit search criteria.
+Also see `Searching <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for information about searching for streams.

 **Syntax**